BMC's Patient Privacy Practices

 How We Assure Your Privacy

+Your privacy is very important to BMC.
 We do not allow access to your health information by those outside the Boston Medical Center providers unless we have the appropriate authorization to do so.
+We're also committed to safeguarding your personal information online.

 Our workforce members are trained in the appropriate use and disclosure of health information and know that it is available to continue to provide care to you and for other legitimate purposes.
 We address any violation of confidentiality or failure of a workforce member to protect your information from accidental or unauthorized access.